 The particular case of land transactions deserves special attention.
 Minors could be landowners, since they could acquire land by gift or inheritance.
 Land was never without title, so a father’s will devising land to a minor resulted in the minor’s immediate ownership regardless of age.
 Likewise, the land of an intestate person fell immediately to a specific heir, even if a minor, under the law of succession.

-Virginia in 1642 made these questions moot by enacting a statute to eliminate the “bad effects of tradeing and trucking with orphants” by legislating that anyone who attempted to “barter, bargain, buy or sell with orphants under age shall lose all that he so bartereth” plus a penalty of twice the value.3 To assure enforcement, the law provided that the informer would receive half the penalty.
+Virginia in 1642 made many of these questions in the case of minor orphans moot by enacting a statute to eliminate the “bad effects of tradeing and trucking with orphants” by legislating that anyone who attempted to “barter, bargain, buy or sell with orphants under age shall lose all that he so bartereth” plus a penalty of twice the value.5 To assure enforcement, the law provided that the informer would receive half the penalty.

 Minors and Lawsuits